 - Jerkass: To a point where even Wendy was disgusted by his behavior and attempts to prompt the other kids into attacking him.

 - Oblivious to His Own Description: As seen in Berserk Button and Hypocritical Humor, he doesn't like being called a bully in spite of the fact that he clearly is one.

 - Why Did It Have to Be Snakes?: Brick is terrified of women that are larger than him.
 This is because of his Big Sister Bully Lily.

-- Broken Ace: To Mr. Cramp after seeing her as a fraud for not being a true cowgirl.
+- Broken Pedestal: To Mr. Cramp after seeing her as a fraud for not being a true cowgirl.

 - Nice Character, Mean Actor: Rodeo Rita is a very nice person when she plays the role in front of kids.
 However, when she is not, she's one of the biggest jerks of the show.

 - Reality Ensues: She finds out immediately that being a big star doesn't make her exempt from buying things without paying for them.

 - Battlecry: Cougar Ron, before fighting an animal, lets out a roar that is the sound of a cougar.